emilyaikens/Flash-Cards/README.md

 # Flash Card Project

 ## Description:
-A simple web-based flash card program designed to help me review and study material for my General Assembly Software Engineering Immersive program.
+A simple browser-based flash card program that I designed to help me review and study material for my General Assembly Software Engineering Immersive program.
 The process of creating the site was a great way to review the material from unit 1 (HTML, CSS, JS) and the finished product will allow me to input and study new material as well!

 ## Technologies Used:
 * HTML